kae3g/grainkae3g/docs/personal-reminders.md

 - grainzsh PATH configuration working perfectly
 - Terminal quoting memory saved to avoid dquote> errors
 - graincourse universal course system created with template/personal split

+## Screenshot Analysis: EEL Lab Teaching Page
+Screenshot of the Ecohydraulics and Ecomorphodynamics Laboratory (EEL) teaching page at UIUC, showing students conducting fieldwork in a bright green-dyed stream.
+The image captures environmental science education in action - students in winter gear measuring water flow with tracer dye studies, standing on a stone bridge over a rocky stream.
+This sparks ideas for Grain Network software specifically designed for environmental science and engineering labs - tools for data collection, analysis, and visualization in field studies, with immutable data trails and decentralized collaboration capabilities.